filecoin-project/lotus-docs/content/en/storage-providers/advanced-configurations/sealing.md

 16
 ```

-To ignore the configuration and force push the current batch, run:
+To ignore the configuration and force push the current batch, use `sectors batching precommit --publish-now=true`.
+In the output, the message CID of the `PreCommitSectorsBatch` message and the sector number of the sectors' pre-commitments that are being submitted is listed.

 ```shell
 ./lotus-miner sectors batching precommit --publish-now=true
 ```

-Then in the output, the message CID of the `PreCommitSectorsBatch` message and the sector number of the sectors' pre-commitments that are being submitted is listed:

 ```shell
 Batch 0: